 First you must check the capacity of your battery, which you can see on the battery or by searching for its specifications on the internet.
 Check our hardware section for your device.

-Install an application called Current Widget: Battery Monitor from the Google Play Store.
+Install an application called Current Widget: Battery Monitor:

 This application will show the battery charge in milliamps (mAh).
 Charge your smartphone for the duration of time needed until you reach the total milliampere amount indicated for your specific battery.